 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.

 Oranges are a Christmas tradition.
 Sometimes they come in the form of a clementine or a tangerine, but however they materialize, oranges are a very common stocking stuffer on Christmas morning.
 Many believe that the orange symbolizes gold (a story involving St. Nicholas’s version of dowry), and in the US, it was a common stuffer during the Great Depression when families couldn’t afford gifts.

 Whatever the origins of oranges at Christmas may be, nowadays oranges are much more present during the holiday season than a once-off stocking stuffer.
 Come December, bags and boxes of “Cuties” (seedless mandarins) festoon the produce section, and in many homes, they are a wintertime constant in the fruit basket.
-This is largely and practically because oranges begin to ripen in the November (at least in the Northern hemisphere).
+This is largely and practically because oranges begin to ripen in November (at least in the Northern hemisphere).

 With that in mind, it makes sense that we make the most of this seasonal fruit during the holiday season.
 There are so many ways we can take advantage.